Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 #### Strategy 1: **Easy** - Run "Stock" ISLE

 Don't copy any existing production Solr schemas, GSearch .xslt files, etc., and opt instead to use ISLE's default versions.
-Import some objects from your existing Fedora repository and see if they display properly in searches as you like.
+Import some objects from your existing Fedora repository and see if they display properly in searches.

 #### Strategy 2: **Intermediate** - Bind Mount in Existing Transforms and Schemas